openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

 Each OpenStack cloud has its own external network, instance in each local network accesses the external network via the local router.
-If east-west networking is not required, this scenario has no requirement on cross-OpenStack layer-2 and layer-3 networking functionality.
+If east-west networking is not required, this scenario has no requirement on cross-Neutron layer-2 and layer-3 networking functionality.
 Both central Neutron server and local Neutron server can process network resource management request.
 While if east-west networking is needed, we have two choices to extend the above